-Of course, it is entirely possible to do live interpretation in a different setting, whereby the person interpreting the past cannot use thehe is in, but is limited to his own person, attire, accessories and other accoutrements.
-This is the case with an interpreter visiting a school or conference; some or re-enactment events; theatre; et cetera.
+Of course, it is entirely possible to do live interpretation in a different setting, whereby the person interpreting the past cannot use the environment he is in, but is limited to his own person, attire, accessories and other accoutrements.
+This is the case with an interpreter visiting a school or conference; some living history or re-enactment events; museum theatre; et cetera.
 While this limits the possible subjects the interpreter can use, as long as he can use reproductions of historical objects he can offer his audience an experience of the past.

 Since the goal of live interpretation is to give the audience an experience, it is very important to plan this experience and gauge the impact.
 The use of live interpretation (as opposed to, for instance, theatre or storytelling) is the possibility to change the performance as and when it is needed.
 The ability to read his audience and improvise, based on the audience’s reaction, is therefore the most important skill an interpreter has.